-- 106. To the extent applicable, the requirements of 35 U.S.C. § 287(a) have been met with respect to the '733 patent. - 107.
-As a result of Amazon's infringement of the '733 patent, Plaintiffs have suffered monetary damages, and seeks recovery in an amount adequate to compensate for Amazon's infringement, but in no event less than a reasonable royalty for the use made of the invention by Amazon together with interest and costs as fixed by the Court.
+- 106. The '733 patent is well-known within the industry as demonstrated by the multiple citations to the '733 patent in published patents and patent applications assigned to technology companies and academic institutions.
+Oracle is utilizing the technology claimed in the '733 patent without paying a reasonable royalty.
+Oracle is infringing the '733 patent in a manner best described as willful, wanton, malicious, in bad faith, deliberate, consciously wrongful, flagrant, or characteristic of a pirate. - 107.
+To the extent applicable, the requirements of 35 U.S.C. § 287(a) have been met with respect to the '733 patent. - 108.
+As a result of Oracle's infringement of the '733 patent, Plaintiffs have suffered monetary damages, and seeks recovery in an amount adequate to compensate for Oracle's infringement, but in no event less than a reasonable royalty for the use made of the invention by Oracle together with interest and costs as fixed by the Court.